 In Table 4, we summarize the results of the reference experiment on present and future values of the global sum of irrigation water, focusing on their ranges across the GCMs.
-Note that the global sum of irrigation water (Mosaic 0) is equivalent to the sum of those for Mosaics 1 and 2 because no irrigation is applied to Mosaic 3.
-IWD (Table 4a) ranges between 1152.6 and 1435.5 km yr-1 for 1971-2000.
-A larger increase of ca. 20% in the future (2070-2099) is projected under a higher concentration of greenhouse gases such as under RCP 8.5.
-Both absolute values and relative changes show a large dispersion between the GCMs.
+Note that the global sum of irrigation water (Mosaic 0) is equivalent to the sum of those for Mosaic 1 and 2 because no irrigation is applied to Mosaic 3.
+IWD (Table 4a) ranges be-